telerik/blazor-docs/components/filemanager/overview.md

 ## Data Binding

-The filemanager allows data binding to flat and hierarchical data.
+The FileManager allows data binding to flat and hierarchical data.
 There are two alternative ways to provide data to the FileManager:

 * Set the FileManager `Data` attribute.
 In this case, the component will hold all the data.